The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 It’s Genetics (Stupid)

-Let’s be clear about the causal framework here.
-I am not treating this as an open question or a neutral debate.
 In a modern, stable country (outside of zones of extreme deprivation) persistent differences in ability, temperament, and life outcomes are primarily biology-driven.

 The standard objection is: “But wait!
 Evolution proves that environment shapes genes!”